KSZN Rypne: Foundation

 In the 1930s, new oil and gas fields were discovered in Nadwórna County, Stanisławów Voivodeship.
 Oil wells in the region (at Borysław, Drohobycz as well at Rypne by Nadwórna) belonged to the state owned company Polmin.
 The director of the company, Eng.
 Kazimierz Sołtyński, was an active enthusiast of football and a pioneer of the sport in Galicia.
 As the head of the Polmin company, he set out to establish his own football club; at his initiative, a stunningly situated stadium amidst Carpathian pastures was erected in Rypne.
-Inaugurated on 14 August, 1932, the hosts faced off against the renowned Lwów-based club Czarni Lwów (Note: Kazimierz Sołtyński was among the founders of Czarni Lwów and served as the club's chairman of between 1903 and 1907.) on the opening day.
+Inaugurated on 14 August 1932, the hosts faced off against the renowned Lwów-based club Czarni Lwów (Note: Kazimierz Sołtyński was among the founders of Czarni Lwów and served as the club's chairman of between 1903 and 1907.) on the opening day.

 Growth and expansion

 The Stanisławów District League was established in 1934; already by 1935 KSZN Rypne entered playoffs, competing in the district league's Class B. That same season, the club was promoted to Class A.

 As later recounted by locals, the club played well, was a solid mid-tier contender in the Polish league and often competed with clubs from Kraków and Lwów.
 Talented football players were invited to play for KSZN Rypne not only from the Stanisławów region, but also from other regions of the country—predominantly Greater Poland and Silesia.
 The athletes enjoyed good financial support in Rypne, as they were simultaneously employed in highly paid positions in the Polmin company.
-Amongst the club’s ranks, players hailing from Ostrów Wielkopolski particularly distinguished themselves—striker Bronisław Młynarek and goalkeeper Jaskuła.
+Amongst the club's ranks, players hailing from Ostrów Wielkopolski particularly distinguished themselves—striker Bronisław Młynarek and goalkeeper Jaskuła.

-In 1938, KSZN Rypne secured second place in Class A of the district league and, to everyone's surprise, defeated the local powerhouse Rewera Stanisławów 3:2.
-Boasting a squad of young and talented players, the club from Rypne was considered a highly promising team.
+In 1938, KSZN Rypne secured second place in Class A of the district league and defeated the local powerhouse Rewera Stanisławów 3:2.
+Fielding a squad of young players, the club from Rypne was considered a promising team.
 Aside from its football section, the club also fielded a tennis team.